sodiboo/system/README.md

 - Some other Razer peripherals, namely a mouse and a mousepad, but they're not really unique.
   At least, i don't do anything special with them.

-### lithium
+### nitrogen

 This is my laptop.
-It's a ThinkPad X1 Carbon Gen 9, and is less interesting than sodium.
-I use it more, though, because i'm literally not at home for 12 hours a day most days.
+It's a StarLite 5, and is less interesting than sodium.

-It has a 3840x2400 display (16:10 aspect ratio), and the most interesting parts about it are the following:
+It has a 2880x1920 display (3:2 aspect ratio), and the most interesting parts about it is the fact that it has a touch screen and a pen.

-- It has a fingerprint reader, which i use to authenticate with sudo and polkit.
-- The touchpad doesn't fucking work.
-It used to, but it's genuinely just awful.
-I disabled it.
-- It has a TrackPoint instead, but i prefer using my bluetooth mouse.
+niri doesn't work extremely well with a touch screen, so it's mostly a regular laptop.
+I use it for school and when i'm not at my desk.

 ### oxygen